 Aside from tell-tale signs of a low pH, knowing what type of soil you have can also help you decide if liming is right for you.
 Often in coastal areas, soil is much more sandy.
 Sandy soils don’t hold their pH very well, and calcium leaches out much more easily, leaving soil acidic.
 Because calcium leaches out so easily, sandy soils typically require a higher frequency of lime applications throughout the year.
 Conversely, clay soils “hold” their pH longer, resisting change.
 So in the case of liming a clay soil, it takes a higher quantity of lime to neutralize the soil pH, but once the pH is neutralized, it stays that way longer, requiring less frequent lime applications.
 In addition to soil type, regional areas that see a lot of rain fall, particularly areas with acid rain, on average have more acidic soils, and should be corrected with regular lime applications.

 Lastly, if you haven’t limed your lawn or garden in the past year, chances are you should.
 Over time, on its own, soil naturally becomes acidic because of rainfall and organic matter decomposing within the soil.
 This cycle is natural, but leaves soil acidic, and in need of a pH correction.

 Get more information about how to test and managing soil pH.

-Call us today at 218-454-0690 to receive a free estimate on any of our property services.Request an estimate
+Call me today at 218-454-0690 to receive a free estimate on any of my property services.Request services